tardate/LittleCodingKata/tools/requestbin/README.md

 [Runscope](https://www.runscope.com/) have since focused on their core API monitoring service.

-Now I'm updating my notes on running a request bin, I stumbled upon the fact that there's a new(?) player in town - [Pipedream](https://docs.pipedream.com/).
+As I was updating my notes on running a request bin, I stumbled upon a new(?) player in town - [Pipedream](https://docs.pipedream.com/).
-As far as I can tell they only have the free offering for now but may be introducing paid tiers in future.
+As far as I can tell, they only have the free offering for now, but are planning toadd paid tiers in future.

 I took pipedream for a test drive and was really impressed - in addition to being slickly integrated, the workflow features make it the [IFTTT](https://ifttt.com/) of request bining.